pivotal/blog/content/post/test-driven-development-for-data-science.md

 * _`cp log4j.properties.template log4j.properties`_
 * _Set info to error: `log4j.rootCategory=ERROR, console`_

-_The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph and this can be a lot if there are many transformations at each stage._
+_This is because the default Spark logging is quite verbose and you might want to tune it down._

-We create the test script `test_clustering.py` and implement clustering in `clustering.py` script.
-Now let’s start test driving our code:
+We add our test case to `test_clustering.py` script and implement clustering in `clustering.py` script.
+Let’s start test driving our code:

 ~~~python
 import os